kushidat/broaderPredicate_uberon/README.md

   - Disease: Alzheimer's disease (umls:C0002395)
   - GDA: DisGeNET (https://www.disgenet.org/)
   - Anatomical parts: Not specified
-  - Confidence Level: high
+  - Confidence Level: Not specified
-  - Expression Level: > 99
+  - Expression Level: Not specified
   - No. of subqueries: 0
   - Property paths: No